 c) Basis of Consolidation

-These consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, Select Sands America Corp. (the "Subsidiary") incorporated in Delaware, USA.
+These Financial Statements include the accounts of the Company and its wholly owned subsidiary, Select Sands America Corp. (the "Subsidiary") incorporated in Delaware, USA.
 All intercompany transactions and balances have been eliminated on consolidation.

 d) Foreign Currencies